 - Choose a child-friendly flight.
 If possible, book a nonstop flight to avoid the hassle of making a connecting flight with children in tow.
 Also, try to avoid red-eye flights.
-Your fellow passengers will not appreciate a fussy infant or toddler on an overnight flight.
+A fussy infant or toddler on an overnight flight creates a stressful situation for you, your children and your fellow passengers.

 - Contact the hotel.
 When booking a hotel, call ahead to make sure that a crib, extra bed, stroller, or other necessities for your children will be available.

 - Pack appropriately.
 Make sure that anything that may not be available at your destination are in your luggage, including clothing, toys, diapers, formulas, and any other necessities.
-If your child is packing his own bag, check that no prohibited airport items are inside.
+If your child is packing their own bag, check it over to ensure that they packed carefully and that there are no items the TSA may have to confiscate.

 The airport can be a hectic place, especially when traveling with children.
 Before leaving for the airport, make sure that you have everything you need and that you give yourself plenty of time to check-in, get through security, and walk to your gate.